acoupi/acoupi/README.md

 ### BirdNET-Lite (COMING SOON!)

-The BirdNET-Lite bioacousticDL model has been trained to detect and classify a large number of bird species.
+The BirdNET-Lite bioacoustic DL model has been trained to detect and classify a large number of bird species.
 The [*acoupi_birdnet*](https://acoupi.github.io/acoupi_birdnet/) repository provides users with a pre-build _acoupi_ program that can be configured and tailored to their use cases of birds monitoring.

 Install _acoupi_birdnet_ program.